-Irish in the NFL: Tight End U on display in week 11
+Irish in the NFL: Tight End U on display in Week 11

 Here is the NFL Week 11 rundown for each former Notre Dame player

-• Aaron Banks (Played at Notre Dame from 2017-20), OG, San Francisco 49ers: Logged his first snaps of the season for the 49ers 30-10 win at Jacksonville.
-San Francisco is 5-5 on the season.
-Banks is listed at a backup right guard.
+• Aaron Banks (Played at Notre Dame from 2017-20), OG, San Francisco 49ers: Logged his first snaps of the season in the 49ers’ 30-10 win at Jacksonville … San Francisco is 5-5 on the season, and he is listed at a backup right guard.

-• Alex Bars (2014-18), OL, Chicago Bears: Served as a backup guard in a 16-13 home loss to the Baltimore Ravens.
-Has appeared in all ten games, with one start, for 3-7 Chicago … Is currently listed as the second-string option at both guard spots.
+• Alex Bars (2014-18), OL, Chicago Bears: Served as a backup guard in the Bears’ 16-13 home loss to Baltimore … Has appeared in all 10 games, with one start, for 3-7 Chicago … Is currently listed as the second-string option at both guard spots.

-• Miles Boykin (2015-18), WR, Baltimore Ravens: Did not log a snap or stat at wide receiver in Baltimore's 16-13 win at Chicago.
-Was activated from injured reserve Oct.
+• Miles Boykin (2015-18), WR, Baltimore Ravens: Did not log a snap or stat at wide receiver in the Ravens’ 16-13 win at Chicago … Was activated from injured reserve Oct.
 11, and has made one catch for six yards for 7-3 Baltimore.

-• Chase Claypool (2016-19), WR, Pittsburgh Steelers: Caught five passes for 93 yards, and added one yard rushing on two carries, in a 41-37 loss at the Los Angeles Chargers … Has played in eight of ten games for the 5-4-1 Steelers, and recorded 34 catches for 526 yards and one touchdown plus eight rushes for 52 yards.
+• Chase Claypool (2016-19), WR, Pittsburgh Steelers: Caught five passes for 93 yards and added one yard rushing on two carries Pittsburgh’s 41-37 loss at the Los Angeles Chargers … Has played in eight of 10 games for the 5-4-1 Steelers, and recorded 34 catches for 526 yards and one touchdown plus eight rushes for 52 yards.

-• Sheldon Day (2012-15), DL, Cleveland Browns: Active, but did not log a snap in the Browns'13-10 home win over winless Detroit … Has recorded seven tackles for 6-5 Cleveland this season.
+• Sheldon Day (2012-15), DL, Cleveland Browns: Was active but did not log a snap in the Browns’ 13-10 home win over winless Detroit … Has played in two games and recorded seven tackles for 6-5 Cleveland.

-• Matthias Farley (2011-15), S, Tennessee Titans: Active, but did not log a snap or stat in the Titans' 22-13 home loss to the Texans… Has been active for all 11 games and notched nine tackles for 8-3 Tennessee.
+• Matthias Farley (2011-15), S, Tennessee Titans: Was active but did not log a snap or stat in the Titans’ 22-13 home loss to Houston … Has been active for all 11 games and notched nine tackles for 8-3 Tennessee.

 • Will Fuller V (2013-15), WR, Miami Dolphins: Was placed on injured reserve (chest/elbow) Oct.
 6 … Has played in just two games for the 4-7 Dolphins and made four receptions for 26 yards.

-• Alohi Gilman (2017-19), S, Los Angeles Chargers: Active, but did not log a stat or snap in the Chargers' 41-37 home win over Pittsburgh.
-Has played in eight games, with two starts, for 6-4 Los Angeles, and compiled 30 tackles (18 solo) and one interception.
+• Alohi Gilman (2017-19), S, Los Angeles Chargers: Was active but did not log a stat or snap in the Chargers’ 41-37 home win over Pittsburgh … Has played in eight games with two starts for 6-4 Los Angeles, and compiled 30 tackles (18 solo) and one interception.

-• Robert Hainsey (2017-20), OL, Tampa Bay Buccaneers: Was active roster but did not play in Tampa Bay’s 29-19 loss at Washington … Has played in one game for the 6-3 Buccaneers.
+• Robert Hainsey (2017-20), OL, Tampa Bay Buccaneers: Saw some action in Tampa Bay’s 30-10 victory versus the New York Giants on Monday Night Football … Has played in two games for the 7-3 Buccaneers.

 • Daelin Hayes (2016-20), DE, Baltimore Ravens: Played in one game with no stats recorded for 7-3 Baltimore before landing on injured reserve Sept.
 27 due to an ankle injury.

-• Tony Jones Jr. (2016-19), RB, New Orleans Saints: Activated off injured reserve, had three rushes for two yards in the 5-5 Saints' 40-29 road loss at Philadelphia … On the season, has 22 carries for 79 yards, and four catches for 10 yards.
+• Tony Jones Jr. (2016-19), RB, New Orleans Saints: Was activated off injured reserve and had three rushes for two yards in the 5-5 Saints’ 40-29 loss at Philadelphia … On the season, has 22 carries for 79 yards and four catches for 10 yards.

-• Khalid Kareem (2016-19), DL, Cincinnati Bengals: Backup defensive end, played seven snaps but did not log a stat in the Bengals' 32-13 win at Las Vegas … Spent the first seven weeks of the season on injured reserve before playing in the last three games for 6-4 Cincinnati.
+• Khalid Kareem (2016-19), DL, Cincinnati Bengals: Came off the bench to play seven snaps, but did not log a stat in the Bengals’ 32-13 win at Las Vegas … Spent the first seven weeks of the season on injured reserve before playing in the last three games for 6-4 Cincinnati.

 • Tommy Kraemer (2016-20), OL, Detroit Lions: Currently on Detroit’s practice squad … Has played in one game for the 0-9-1 Lions.

-• Julian Love (2016-18), CB, New York Giants: Had six tackles (3 solo) and two passes defended in the Giants' 30-10 road loss at Tampa Bay… Has started two games and appeared in all ten for the 3-7 Giants, compiling 29 tackles (13 solo), five passes defended and one interception.
+• Julian Love (2016-18), CB, New York Giants: Had six tackles (three solo) and two passes defended in the Giants’ 30-10 loss at Tampa Bay … Has started two games and appeared in all 10 for the 3-7 Giants, compiling 29 tackles (13 solo), five passes defended and one interception.

 • Nick McCloud (2020), CB, Buffalo Bills: Signed to the 6-4 Bills’ practice squad Nov.
 8 … Was waived by Cincinnati Nov.
 2 after seeing action in two games.